bovirus/MiniScreenRecorder/README.md

 ---

-## 💻 Requirements
+### 💻 Requirements

 You need **Python 3.x** and **FFmpeg** installed, along with some additional libraries.
 The Windows version already comes with ffmpeg, you don't need to do anything.
 For the Linux version you must install ffmpeg.

-> `miniscreenrecorder.py` and `miniscreenrecorderLinux.py` are optional helpers that display platform-specific warnings.

 ---

-### 🪟 Windows
+### 💻 Windows

-If you're using the packaged `.exe` from the [Releases](https://github.com/Lextrack/MiniScreenRecorder/releases), you **don't need to install anything** — Python, FFmpeg, and all dependencies are bundled.

-If you're running the source code, install Python first, then install the dependencies:
+To run it from source, install Python first, then install the dependencies (in a virtual environment or not):

 ```bash
 pip install pillow mss numpy opencv-python screeninfo